 Iodine deficiencies, vegetable oil, gluten and soy consumption, and fluoride exposure are all causes of the hypothyroidism epidemic.

 Hypothyroidism generally strikes women, causing fatigue, weight gain, and cancers amongst many other problems.
-Therefore, we recommend topical applications of iodine, because there is no known toxicity when it is absorbed through the skin into the blood.
+Therefore, we recommend topical applications of iodine (if iodine-deficinet), because there is no known toxicity when it is absorbed through the skin into the blood.
 No person anywhere understands why, but it is a verifiable fact that low to moderate amounts of iodine are harmless when absorbed transdermally.

 Organic iodine is found in some foods naturally, including eggs, sea salt, cheese, asparagus, garlic, beans, spinach, and beef.
 As is usual with all of the critical minerals, iodine is found in higher amounts in organic foods, and there is no comparison between organic iodine and the chemically synthesized versions of iodine found in retailer products and or those so often sold by quacks.
 The difference is a glaring example of the difference between God-made and man-made foods.